 Why do you specialize in LARGE trees?

-Are they a good investment for my home?
+Are large trees a good investment for my home?

-As for the tree being a good investment… There are many people who ask us for a “fast-growing tree” because they think it’s the best way to go when deciding what tree to plant in their yard as time is usually of the essense.
+As for the tree being a good investment… There are many people who ask us first and foremost for a “fast-growing tree” because they think it’s the best way to go when deciding what tree to plant in their yard.
+They usually tell us time is of the essence.
 Yet, as with most things, there are prices to pay for “fast-growing trees.”
-For one, the faster the tree grows, the softer the bark.
-The softer the bark, the more likely the tree is to break in winds and snows.
+For one, the faster the tree grows, the softer the trees wood.
+The softer the wood, the more likely the tree is to break in winds and snows.
+Also the faster they grow typically means the faster they die.
+We love Quaking Aspen trees because they are fast growing and cost less money.
+Our issue is that most people forget they on live 15 to 25 years.
+For some this many not matter but for others this could be a concern considering you homes long-term value.
+People do not often consider the cost for tree removal or the benefit of doing it once and doing it right.
+In the long run the money you spend on your tree is less important than the time wasted.
+You will make more money but not more time.
+When you come into the nursery you do not need to know anything about trees.
+All we ask is what you want to accomplish with you new tree.
 Let us take care of finding a well cared-for tree so that you can focus your energies on finding a larger tree, rather than one that just grows fast.
-For your money and overall investment, a larger tree is better than a “faster” tree.
+For your money, time, and overall investment, a larger tree is a better choice than a “faster” tree every time.